manthey/color-filter-app/README.md

 - **What color is that?**

-- **Which thing is some color**
+- **Which items are that color?**

-In the first instance, color used as a reference by the color-sighted, and can be a useful way to discriminate between different items.
+In the first instance, color is used as a reference by the color-sighted, and can be a useful way to discriminate between different items.
 In the second instance, knowing the color used to describe something can be used to identify the thing.

 The basic use of the app is to point the camera at an  object and see the basic color term used for it, or to cycle through the color terms to determine what items are a particular color.
 Some terms, like orange and brown, are quite light sensitive.
 Further, some basic color terms vary by speaker (e.g., teal can be treated as synonymous with aqua, turquoise, or cyan).

 The app shows either a zoomable live camera view or lets the user select an image.
 The camera or image can be shown either filtered by hue or basic color